Ford: Electric vehicles to be 40% of global sales by 2030 - NewsBreak

 Ford: Electric vehicles to be 40% of global sales by 2030

 DETROIT (AP) — Ford expects 40% of its global sales to be battery-electric vehicles by 2030 as it adds billions to what it's spending to develop them.
-The automaker said in a presentation for investors Wednesday that it will add about $8 billion to its EV development spending from this year to 2025.
-That brings the total spend to nearly $20 billion as Ford begins to develop and build batteries in a joint venture with SK Innovation of South Korea.www.audacy.com
+The automaker says in a presentation for investors Wednesday that it will add about $8 billion to its EV development spending from this year to 2025.
+That would bring the total to nearly $20 billion as Ford begins to develop and build batteries in a joint venture with SK Innovation of Korea.www.audacy.com

 Comments / 0